CSpyridakis/notes/IaC/Terraform/README.md

 3. **Preview Changes**
    - `terraform plan`
    - Shows what will change without applying
+   - To store the plan file use `terraform plan -out=./plan`

 4. **Apply Configuration**
    - `terraform apply`
    - Provisions infrastructure
+   - If you want to apply from a plan file use `terraform apply "./plan"`

 5. **Destroy Infrastructure (optional)**
    - `terraform destroy`